eigenAyoub/cuda-linear-alg/README.md

     - [ ] play with compiler options, precisions.
     - [ ] ask Claude/o1 what's wrong with my code.

-- [ ] Improve training:
-    - [ ] systematic way to transfer weights accross between pytorch and C++.
-    - [ ] use Adam?
-    - [ ] more layers, etc.

-- [ ] MLP to MHA.. to flsh...?
+- [ ] What's next?
+MLP to MHA to flash-attn...?

 Few small trips:
 * Profile your code, use NVIDIA NSIGHTs.

-The ultimate goal is to code something interesting, e.g., flash attention.
-If not code then at least appreciate the intricacies of such high level implementations.

 ### dElEtE this: